Let Every Tongue Praise the Lord

 To those who ask, “Why do people for whom a hymnal has not been required in the past suddenly need one now?”
 Rhein emphasizes that a hymnal is not just a songbook.

-“The songs are just one part … because for Lutheran worship it is far more than just singing hymns. … We believe and teach that Jesus won the forgiveness of sins on the cross, and we receive that forgiveness in the Sacraments — in the liturgy.
+“The songs are just one part … because for Lutheran worship it is far more than just singing hymns. … We believe and teach that Jesus won the forgiveness of sins on the cross, and we receive that forgiveness in the Sacraments.
 Hymnals aid our liturgical life by providing the structure and setting for the Divine Service,” she says.
 “Especially in places where the Church is just beginning, the hymnal is a resource for pastors to bring God’s gifts to His people.”

 Although there may be many cultural differences, “people worldwide are profoundly alike when it comes to our need for Christ,” she says.
-“One of the biggest joys ever is when I go to church with [those in another country] and I don’t know the language — I can’t understand a single word — and yet I know where we are in the service because of the liturgy. … We truly are one in the Body of Christ.”
+Noting the common worship elements she encounters, even as so many different service variations and kinds of music are used, she continues: “One of the biggest joys ever is when I go to church with [those in another country] and I don’t know the language — I can’t understand a single word — and yet I know where we are in the service because of the liturgy.”

 Fast Facts: Hymnal Projects